-\subsubsection{Balanced case of the two-level model}
+\subsection{Balanced case of the two-level model}

-The balanced case of the two-level model have been extensively discussed in literature -- \cite{YoshimoriLahiri2014, Hirose2017} obtained interesting findings that their AML estimators have unique solutions for $A > 0$ in the balanced case.
+The balanced case of the two-level model have been extensively discussed in literature -- \citet{YoshimoriLahiri2014, Hirose2017} obtained interesting findings that their AML estimators have unique solutions for $A > 0$ in the balanced case.
 In this case, in M$1$ we assume that $D_i = D, \; i=1, \cdots, m$, and denote this model as M4.
 Consequently, GLS and OLS estimators of $\beta$ are identical.
-In the result given in Corollary \ref{cor1}, we observe that the matching prior given in Theorem \ref{Th2} also reduces to a simpler form, denoted as $\pi_{i;\text{bal}}(A)$ using the suffix `bal' to signify balanced. \begin{corollary} Under regularity conditions R$1$-R$5$ and the balanced case of the model M$2$, the matching prior for $I_{i}^\text{N}$ and $I_{i}^{\text{YL}}$ is given by
+In the result given in Corollary \ref{cor1}, we observe that the matching prior given in Theorem \ref{Th2} also reduces to a simpler form, denoted as $\pi_{\text{bal}}(A)$ using the suffix `bal' to signify balanced. \begin{corollary} Under regularity conditions R$1$-R$5$ and the model M$4$, the matching prior for $I_{i}^\text{N}$ and $I_{i}^{\text{YL}}$ is given by

-achieving propriety under the condition $m > p + 4$. \end{corollary}
+achieving propriety under the condition $m > p + 2$. \end{corollary}

 The proof of the above corollary is provided in Appendix \ref{sec:app_cr}.
-Following this, we provide a short remark about the implication of this prior in comparison to existing prior in literature for the balanced case. \begin{remark} \textbf{[Comparison with $\pi_{i;\text{DRS}}$]} The matching prior of \cite{DattaRaoSmith2005, HiroseLahiri2021}, reduces to the Stein's superharmonic prior in the balanced case, i.e., becomes non informative and non area-specific.
-Whereas, the prior in \eqref{bal} is unlike the case of $\pi_{i;\text{DRS}}(A)$ -- it still remains area-specific, as it depends on $y$ and $x$ values of a particular area.
-This further reinforces our previous finding that interval estimation requires greater attention to area-specific characteristics. \end{remark}
+Following this, we provide some remarks about the implication of this prior in comparison to existing prior in literature for the balanced case.

+\begin{remark} \textbf{[Comparison with $\pi_{\text{DGM}}$]} To compare proposed prior with that of $\pi_{\text{DGM}}$, we need to consider the same model as \cite{DGM2000}, given by \eqref{DGM1}-\eqref{DGM3}.
+This balanced common mean model is equivalent to considering $x_i'\beta = \mu, \; i = 1,\cdots, m$, in M4.
+In this case, our prior simplifies to \eqref{bal}, which is of the same form as that of $\pi_{\text{DGM}}$, provided in \eqref{dgmprior}.
+Thus, our prior for two-sided interval estimation of $\theta_i$, matches with the quantile matching prior of \cite{DGM2000}, considering one-sided credible interval in the balanced common mean model.
+This provides us with the scope to investigate the form of the prior, if a two-sided interval (like the EBCI discussed) is considered instead, in the setup of \cite{DGM2000}.

+Note that the authors derive the quantile matching prior from the coverage expansion of a one-sided credible interval.
+As per model given by \eqref{DGM1}-\eqref{DGM3}, this is expressed as